Lumbee: Cuisine

 Traditional Lumbee cuisine heavily intersects with Southern cuisine.
 Chicken and pastry is a mainstay of Lumbee food, as is cornbread.
 The collard sandwich—consisting of fried cornbread, collard greens, and fatback—is a popular dish among the Lumbee in Robeson County.
 It is sometimes served with chow-chow.

 Religion

 Today the Lumbee primarily practice Protestantism, and attending church is an important social activity.
 Churches have Sunday schools, youth organizations, senior citizens' programs, Bible study programs, and choir practices.
 Gospel songs are popular.
 Ministers are highly respected.
 When a sizeable number of Lumbee people move to a city, they tend to settle in a particular section or neighborhood and establish a church.
 This took place in Lumbee communities in Baltimore, Greensboro, Fayetteville, Charlotte, and Claxton, Georgia.

 A study has documented Lumbee Methodism back to 1787.
 Lumbees created two church conferences of Indian congregations — the Burnt Swamp Baptist Association, founded around 1880, and the Lumbee River Conference of the Holiness Methodist Association in 1900.
 In 1984 Bruce Barton documented 104 Lumbee churches.
-Prospect United Methodist Church, with 1,008 members in 2017, has purportedly the largest congregation of Native Americans in the United States.
+Prospect Community Church, with 1,008 members in 2017, has purportedly the largest congregation of Native Americans in the United States.